JohnDelta/JuniorWorkersAPI/README.md

 Restfull API provider for the Junior Workers project

+The current API is written is PHP and I'm transferring it to Java.

-JuniorWorkersAPI front-end web app can be found at https://github.com/JohnDelta/junior_workers
+Junior Workers main project can be found at https://github.com/JohnDelta/junior_workers

 ## About
 junior workers